ChristopherJones72521/PWA_Demo/Readme.md

 **TODO:** Do we restrict this to mobile Safari on iOS?
 Or display for all mobile browsers informing the user that it is something you have to do in mobile Safari

 **Issue:** When the user makes a selection to install or dismiss the pop-up, the install prompt re-appears.
 To solve this I've created a variable which will be checked (userSelected) before triggering the install prompt flow again.
+I just feel like this isn't supposed to happen in the first place.